 Each year students are challenged to undertake a specific project.

-The vehicle can be any moveable device, which is required to move from a point on a flat surface to touch a wall placed at right angles to the point and then return to the start point.
-The vehicle is to be started manually, but once it has started no interference or outside control is allowed.
+The 2024 project brief is to build a repeatable vehicle.
+The vehicle can be any movable device – wheeled, walking, sliding, jumping, rolling or other.
+It must move from a point on a flat surface to touch a wall placed at right angles to the point and then return to stop as close as possible to the start point.
+The device is to be started manually, but once it is underway, no interference or outside control is allowed.
+The project represents the first stages of a robotic device that could be used for materials handling purposes.
+The device can be of any construction and propulsion method, limited only by cost and size.

 Students are challenged to undertake a specific project to design, build and test: